 Rather than investing in single stocks, ETFs can be a great starting investment for new investors.
 Their diversified exposure ensures no undue risks are taken.

 The Edelweiss Pehla Kadam smallcase is a portfolio of ETFs that cover all major sectors of the Indian economy.
-It’s designed to help new investors steadily grow their wealth over long-term by tracking the overall market.
+It’s designed to help new investors steadily grow their wealth over the long-term by tracking the overall market.
 These include:

 - ICICI Prudential Nifty 100 ETF